Overview

 Can I get to Machu Picchu without trekking?

 The first and most common method of getting to Macchu Picchu from Cusco is to take a train.
-Unfortunately, the trains don't leave from within the city itself, so you will have to travel by car or bus to the terminal.
+Unfortunately, the trains don't leave from within the city itself, so you'll have to travel by car or bus to the terminal.
 Most people depart from the train station in Ollantaytambo, in Peru's Sacred Valley, a couple hours northwest of Cusco.
 You can also take the train from the town of Poroy, located about 25 minutes outside of Cusco.

 There are two train companies offering services to Aguas Calientes, the town closest to Machu Picchu.
 These are Peru Rail and Inca Rail.
 Each offers a wide variety of standard and deluxe transport options.
 You can choose to ride in simple coach class or pamper yourself with first-class or even private carriage services.
 These often include champagne, tasting menus, large plush seats, and even live music.
 You can also count on wider panoramic windows that offer 360-degree views of Peru's stunning countryside.